JochemLangen/Gen_AI_Exercise/README.md

 - Clarity and thoroughness of the python scripts and their documentation
 - Clarity of any additional documentation you provide about any assumptions you made

+Note, the prompt for each exercise should be fully independent and not require the context of the previous prompts.

 Please send your results to [jochem.langen@asml.com](mailto:jochem.langen@asml.com), [jonathan.deweirdt@asml.com](mailto:jonathan.deweirdt@asml.com) & [georg.wilding@asml.com](mailto:georg.wilding@asml.com).
 Please put the results of each exercise in a separate folder and attach all of them together in a zipped folder.